williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ## c.
 Single Page Application (Implicit Flow)

-If you are building a Single-page Application (SPA) or mobile app, then the implicit flow is the recommended method for controlling access to it.
+If you are building a Single-page Application (SPA), then the implicit flow is the recommended method for controlling access to it.

 At a high-level, this flow has the following steps: